🔑 Key Takeaways

 Ipamorelin Injection Sites

 Ipamorelin is administered subcutaneously — into the fatty tissue just under the skin, not into muscle.
+If you're new to self-injection, our peptide injection guide walks through the full process.
 This is a shallow injection, typically 45° angle with a short insulin needle (½ inch, 28–31 gauge).

 Preferred Sites